mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

    :alt: alternate text
    :align: center

 The last thing to do is to setup the RC loss failsafe.
-This failsafe is activated when the drone is flying manually and the RC signal is lost, which is detected by PixHawk.
+This failsafe is activated when the UAV is flying manually and the RC signal is lost, which is detected by the PixHawk.

 * Turn the RC transmitter and receiver on.